foxjazz/EveIntelReader-1/readme.md

 Chat logs are auto searched for currently.
 If no in correct folder, please use the config.

 Now open code, then open the folder the project is cloned at.
-From command line type  dotnet build you will see the output built and folder.
+From command line type "dotnet build" you will see the output built and folder.
 Then type "dotnet run" "The folderapp.dll" i.e. dotnet run G:\EveAlerts\EveIntelReader\bin\Debug\netcoreapp3.0\EveIntelReader.dll